drutkoowski/Converseo/README.md

   <img src="readme/dashboard_readme.png" alt="Converseo"/>
 </p>

-> <h2>Converseo is an web app allowing the users to communicate with each other and look for new acquaintances.
-Backend was made in Django Rest Framework (asgi,channels included) as an API for Frontend which contains Vite/Vue app, managing websocket connections and API Calls (axios).
+> <h2>Converseo is an web app allowing the users to communicate with each other and look for new acquaintances. <br>
+> Backend was made in Django Rest Framework (asgi,channels included) as an API for Frontend which contains Vite/Vue app, managing websocket connections and API Calls (axios).
 </h2> <br>

 Live demo <br>